Christofle Flatware Collections

 Timeless and elegant without ostentation, it is ideally suited for personalization.

-The silverplated “Commodore” cutlery by Christofle is a reissue from the 1930s and was introduced at the Milan Triennial in 1951.
+The silverplated “Commodore” Christofle flatware is a reissue from the 1930s and was introduced at the Milan Triennial in 1951.
 In 2012 it was reintroduced in its silver plate version as part of the Christofle’s normal range.
 Its strong lines, wide and generous proportions and triangular blade are typical of the Art deco style of which it embodies the sophistication but not the ostentation.

 This clean-cut pattern draws its strength from its exact proportions.